PasinduSuraweera/README.test/README.md

 2. **Declarative flows are maintainable**: The XML configuration is verbose but clear.
 Anyone can understand the flow without parsing code.

-3. **Protocol translation is powerful**: The ability to receive HTTP, call SOAP, write to Kafka, and respond with JSON—all in one flow—eliminates so much glue code
+3. **Protocol translation is powerful**: The ability to receive HTTP, call SOAP, write to Kafka, and respond with JSON all in one flow—eliminates so much glue code

 4. **Observability is non-negotiable**: In distributed systems, you need to trace requests across services.
 Micro Integrator's built-in correlation IDs made debugging trivial.